zapier/visual-builder/docs/_docs/integration-checks-reference.md

 To ensure any show-stopping bugs are worked out, every visible trigger/search/action of your integration should have a live Zap that demonstrates it works.

 ---

+<a name="S003"></a><a name="S00003"></a>

+## S003 - Live Version Count Limit

+You can't have more than 5 (former and current) production versions with users that have active Zaps using it.
+To continue, you should migrate users over to a new version so you can delete the unwanted versions.

+---